Radiative corrections for factorized jet observables in heavy ion collisions: One loop results for medium induced functions

 which evaluates to \bea S_G^{AB,(0)}(\vec{k}_{\perp})&=& \frac{\delta^{AB}}{k_{\perp}^2} \int d^2p_{\perp}\int_0^{\infty} dp^+ \Bigg\{n_F\left(|\frac{p^+}{2}+\frac{p_{\perp}^2}{2}|\right)\Big[1-n_F(|\frac{p^+}{2}+\frac{(\vec{p}_{\perp}+\vec{k}_{\perp})^2}{2p^+}|)\Big]\nn\\ &+&n_F(|\frac{p^+}{2}+\frac{(\vec{p}_{\perp}+\vec{k}_{\perp})^2}{2p^+}|)\Big[1-n_F\left(|\frac{p^+}{2}+\frac{p_{\perp}^2}{2}|\right)\Big]\Bigg\}\nn \eea

 We now turn to the one loop corrections.
 We can look at the real and virtual graphs separately, where by real graphs we mean those where the gluon propagator is of type $D_{12}$ or $D_{21}$.
 We will only compute the rapidity divergences to establish consistency of the Rapidity anomalous dimension.
-The UV divergence of the soft function can be obtained by consistency.
+The UV divergence of the soft function can be obtained by consistency with the hard function since we have already established that the jet function does not contain any UV divergences.